osnatash/Test_GitHub_webhooks-/README.md

 Click on "Add webhook" or "Create webhook".
 # for linux version:
 use: https://test-github-webhooks-2.onrender.com
-(Render is a cloud platform for hosting and managing web applications, databases, and background jobs.
-It provides a production-ready environment for deploying and scaling web applications securely. not supported in Windows)
+(Render is a cloud platform for hosting and managing web applications.
+It provides a production-ready environment for deploying and scaling web applications securely, but not supports Windows)

 # for windows version:
 create your URL ngrok
 my ngrok URL for example = https://888e-2a06-c701-9666-3c00-8c51-bfd-9261-69c7.ngrok-free.app/webhook (Ngrok is a tool used for quickly exposing local servers to the internet.
-It's ideal for testing webhooks, sharing local development environments, and debugging APIs during development. support windows)
+It's ideal for testing webhooks and also supports windows)

 Choose "application/json" as the content type.
 Select "Just the push event" or configure as desired.